 Anxiety after an affair and clinginess

 When you begin to feel anxious about the fate of your relationship, your natural reaction is to cling to what you believe you’re losing.
 In this case that would be your partner.
 If you have chosen to stay with your partner after infidelity has occurred, you may feel overly attached to them for fear that they will hurt you again.
-This leads to a dependent relationship that actually makes you feel less in control.
+This sort of attachment arising from anxiety after infidelity leads to a dependent relationship that actually makes you feel less in control.
 Clinging is also closely associated with losing your independence, jealousy, and insecurities.
+Long term infidelity effects the partner to a great extent where they may start doubting their own actions.
+On the other hand, a partner’s guilt after cheating may also drive them into committing actions they may regret later.

 Your anxiety response to dealing with an affair may involve two different forms of punishment.
 First, you may want to punish your partner for hurting you and betraying your trust.
 This can manifest itself by using hateful speech, sabotaging their social or professional life, or cheating on them out of spite.

 Opposite of this, you may want to punish yourself for letting this happen, for not seeing the signs of an affair earlier, or for having the affair.
-This can manifest itself in self-destructive behavior such as substance abuse, over-eating, and self-sabotage.
+This way the anxiety after infidelity can manifest itself in self-destructive behavior such as substance abuse, over-eating, and self-sabotage.

 Withholding love, sex, and your relationship

 When a partner is unfaithful it can make you feel like you have lost all control of your life.
 One way you may feel you can take the power back is by withholding from your partner.
 This may mean you are withholding love, trust, sexual intimacies, and information about your life, or you may be withholding continuing your relationship as a form of punishment.
-Regardless of the way you carry this out, you may feel that by withholding from your partner you will protect yourself from being hurt again.
+Regardless of the way you carry this out, you may feel that by withholding from your partner you will protect yourself from feelings of being hurt and anxiety after infidelity.
+The fear of being cheated on again is there and you may start suffocating yourself.

 Emotional emptiness and a withdrawn attitude

 Feeling blindsided by the person you love the most can have an extreme psychological effect on your emotional state.
 This can lead to emotional hollowness, or numbness.
-Some find the anxiety, emotional emptiness, and shock from infidelity so extreme that some psychologists are even using counseling techniques for patients suffering from PTSD on couples who are going through infidelity in their relationships.
+Some find the anxiety, emotional emptiness, and shock from infidelity so extreme that some psychologists are even using counseling techniques for patients suffering from PTSD (or post infidelity stress disorder) on couples who are facing attacks of anxiety after infidelity in their relationships.

 A controlling attitude

-Having full control in your relationship may feel liberating at first, but becomes emotionally exhausting and only helps to breed constant suspicion.
+Having full control of your relationship may feel liberating at first, but becomes emotionally exhausting and only helps to breed constant suspicion.
+Psychological effects of a cheating spouse episode can be devastating and indulging in such activities can only lead to more feelings of anxiety after infidelity has taken place.

 How to get over anxiety after an affair

-It’s not a step that you take in one day.
+Well, it’s not a step that you take in one day.
 Choosing to forgive someone, whether you stay with them or not, is a choice you make every single day.
-Counselling is highly recommended for couples who stay together after an affair.
+Counseling is highly recommended for couples who stay together after an affair.
 If you are no longer with the cheating partner, seek private therapy to work through the insecurities and anxiety you have been left with.
+You may wonder how long does it take to get over infidelity but the answer depends on how easily you allow yourself to heal and how much your partner cooperates with that.
+This has a great impact on the infidelity recovery stages of a couple.

-It is also a good idea to take up a new hobby, exercise, surround yourself with positive people, and continue looking forward and making new plans for your future.
+It is also a good idea to take up a new hobby, exercise, surround yourself with positive people, and continue looking forward and making new plans for your future as one of the steps in overcoming infidelity by a partner.
 This will help you to look forward with a positive goal in mind.

 While anxiety after an affair is normal, it isn’t appreciated.
-Seeking counselling, especially if you’ve chosen to remain with your partner, is a great option for treatment.
+Seeking counseling, especially if you’ve chosen to remain with your partner, is a great option for treatment of chronic anxiety after infidelity.
 Other ways to combat anxiety caused by an affair is to take up exercising, get a support system of friends and family, and do more things that make you happy.